Riding the Trend or Protecting Profits | Entegris Inc. (ENTG)

 Sponsored

-The average price from analysts is $167.58, which is $59.02 above the current price.
-ENTG currently public float of 134.54M and currently shorts hold a 3.08% ratio of that float.
-Today, the average trading volume of ENTG was 1.21M shares.
+ENTG currently public float of 134.54M and currently shorts hold a 3.24% ratio of that float.
+Today, the average trading volume of ENTG was 1.26M shares.

 ENTG’s Market Performance

-ENTG stocks went down by -11.47% for the week, with a monthly drop of -21.35% and a quarterly performance of -18.74%, while its annual performance rate touched 8.25%.
-The volatility ratio for the week stands at 6.63% while the volatility levels for the past 30 days are set at 4.46% for Entegris Inc..
-The simple moving average for the period of the last 20 days is -16.13% for ENTG stocks with a simple moving average of -12.73% for the last 200 days.
+ENTG stocks went up by 10.50% for the week, with a monthly drop of -7.32% and a quarterly performance of -10.13%, while its annual performance rate touched 30.91%.
+The volatility ratio for the week stands at 6.82% while the volatility levels for the past 30 days are set at 5.10% for Entegris Inc..
+The simple moving average for the period of the last 20 days is 1.06% for ENTG stocks with a simple moving average of 2.21% for the last 200 days.

 Analysts’ Opinion of ENTG